Case Study: UX Design, Content Strategy

 What is your centerpiece?

-WEAR’s social-media platform, and the interactivity of LOOK were the best competitor features, and keeping this functionality to facilitate my finding a style solution would be ideal.
+I felt that WEAR’s social-media platform, and the interactivity of LOOK were the best competitor features.
+Keeping this functionality to facilitate finding a style solution would be ideal.

 main user flow